 An old chandelier got repurposed into a birdfeed chandelier.
 The birds are loving it and so is Songbird.

 I hope you enjoyed this little tour of Songbird makeover creativity in 2011.
-In case you haven’t had enough, I’ll give you the quick links to my 2009 and 2010 roundup posts too (click on the image to be taken there):
+In case you haven’t had enough, I’ll give you the quick links to 2010 roundup post too (click on the image to be taken there):